mantrajsframework/mantrad/docs/28-mantra-core-commands.md

 # Mantra Core Commands

 By default, Mantra implements some helpful commands for usual tasks when working with a Mantra project.
-On the other hand, any component can implement its own commands to be run from the command line.
+On the other hand, any component can implement its own commands to be run from the command line as explained at [Component Command Line Interface (cli) Definition](./docs/17-component-commands.md).

-This is one of the nice features of Mantra Microkernel Framework.
+This is one of the nice features of Mantra Framework.

 Running mantra from the shell without parameters will show all commands available.

 ```
-$ mantra
+$ mantrad
 ```

-TODO: insertar enlace a la sección donde se explica cómo implementar comandos

 If you run this inside a Mantra project, then all Mantra commands will be shown as well as all commands implemented by the components.

 All core commands are implemented in "corecommmand" component.
+By "core commands" we mean the default Mantra commands (like *startapp*, *show-views* and the like described in this document).

 As component commands, some of them requires aditional parameters.